 Bachelor of Science in Civil Structural Engineering: Program Overview

 Civil structural engineers design structures to hold up against all types of natural forces, such as earthquakes, hurricanes and winds.
 Universities and colleges generally offer a Bachelor of Science in Civil Engineering with an emphasis in structural engineering.
-Students gain a through background in civil engineering and the skills needed to identify and solve civil engineering issues.
-They acquire the abilities to implement engineering tools and techniques.
+Students in these programs gain a through background in civil engineering and structural engineering in order to gain the skills needed to identify and solve civil engineering issues.
 In addition, they learn about project management and the relationships between construction, design and development.
-Applicants to a bachelor's in civil engineering degree need to have a high school diploma or GED and a background in math and the sciences.
+Applicants to a bachelor's degree program in civil engineering typically need to have a high school diploma or GED and a background in math and the sciences.

 A program in civil and structural engineering generally offers classes in social sciences, humanities, physics, chemistry and math along with introductory engineering courses.
 Core engineering courses may include construction materials, construction management, fluid mechanics, soil mechanics and transportation engineering.
 Specific structural engineering courses may be similar to the following:

 - Environmental engineering

 Graduates may work for private consulting firms, the military, public agencies or major corporations as well as opting to be self-employed.
 They may work in association with builders and architects to make sure that any construction material used meets or exceeds a project's needs.
 They may design amusement rides or develop offshore rigs for petroleum companies.
 Other possible projects include:

 - Light rail systems

 - Support underground for skyscrapers

 Civil structural engineers who deal with the public need to obtain licensure by passing two state exams to become PEs (professional engineers).
 Requirements vary depending on the state; therefore, students should check with their state licensing board.
 Graduates wanting to further their skills can move on to a Master of Science in Engineering program and from there to a doctorate program if they so desire.